microsoft/live-share/README.md

 > **Note:** The person you invite will be able to download, install needed tools, and join the collaboration session without having to register for the private preview.

-#### 6. Share more as needed
+#### 6. Share and collaborate

-Want some help with a build issue?
-Let your teammates seen your output logs!
-Want to collaboratively debug a tricky bug?
-Start debugging session!
+Start co-editing, highlight where a problem is, or let your teammates see your output logs!
+Want to collaboratively debug a tricky issue?
+Start a co-debugging session!
 See the documentation below for additional details.

-_If you find yourself needing to share something that isn't currently supported, [please let us know!](https://github.com/Microsoft/project-cascade/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc)_
+_If you find yourself wanting to share something that isn't currently supported, [please let us know!](https://github.com/Microsoft/project-cascade/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc)_

 ### Documentation